Isaevahob/cypress-boilerplate-1/README.md

 ## Task 1: Write the test covering the scenario: Login page - should show an error when trying to login with invalid credentials

 - visit the https://instapage.com domain
-- click on the "BOOK A DEMO" button
+- click on the "LOGIN" button
 - fill the "Email" and "Password"
 - click on the "LOG IN" button
 - assert the error message